Jsh0227/Mini-Pro-1/README.md

 # Mini-Pro-1

-Trying to create a new 2ebpage Part 2
+Trying to create a new webpage #part 2